Electogenius/bagel/REAdmE.md

 More info [in the wiki](https://github.com/Electogenius/bagel/wiki)

-Bagel is extremely bad at golfing (it's my first one of course), so I've decided that bagel's goal is to be worse than other golfing languages but better than worse than most practical languages.
+Bagel is extremely bad at golfing (it's my first one of course), so I've decided that bagel's goal is to be worse than other golfing languages but better than most practical languages.
 This empty space is usually occupied by esolangs that are surprisingly good at a task.